teler-sh/teler/README.md

   teler analyze the log and show you the threats!

 * **Nearly All Web Log Formats**<br>
   teler allows any custom log format string!
+It all depends on how you write the log format in configuration file.

 * **Incremental Log Processing**<br>
   Need data persistence rather than [buffer stream](https://linux.die.net/man/1/stdbuf)? teler has the ability to process logs incrementally through the on-disk persistence options.

-### Nearly all web log formats...
-teler allows any custom log format string.
-Predefined options include _(see [Configuration](#configuration))_, but not limited to:

-* Amazon CloudFront (Download Distribution).
-* Amazon Simple Storage Service (S3)
-* AWS Elastic Load Balancing
-* Combined Log Format (XLF/ELF) Apache | Nginx (and/ Ingress)
-* Common Log Format (CLF) Apache
-* Google Cloud Storage.
-* Apache virtual hosts
-* Squid Native Format.
-* W3C format (IIS).

-It all depends on how you fill the log format in configuration file.

 ## Why teler?